Student Charter

 Our Commitments

-We will design and conduct appropriate assessments which support your learning and development, which are fair, transparent, varied and effective.
-To help you plan effectively we will publish your exam timetable six working weeks before the exams begin.
+We will design and conduct appropriate assessments which support your learning and development, which are fair, transparent and effective.
+To help you plan effectively we will publish your exam timetable six working weeks before the centrally timetabled end of trimester exams begin.

-We will offer you regular, useful, timely and constructive feedback on your assessments and progress.
+We will encourage you to engage actively with our feedback processes, which will be regular, useful, varied and timely.
 This will encourage autonomy and opportunities for self-reflection.
 We will normally provide formal feedback on assessments within three working weeks of the final submission deadline, or explain why this isn’t possible.
 We will listen and respond positively to your feedback on academic and non-academic issues that affect your student experience and time with us.

 Your Commitments